Paljetak Luko, F.C.A.

 He received the Vladimir Nazor Lifetime Achievement Award (2012) and Goranov vijenac Award for poetic work (1995).

-Luko Paljetak is one of the most important and versatile Croatian writers of all time, and with his poetry, prose and drama for children and adults, as well as translation and editorial work, he forever indebted and changed the course of our literature.
+Luko Paljetak was one of the most important and versatile Croatian writers of all time, and with his poetry, prose and drama for children and adults, as well as translation and editorial work, he forever indebted and changed the course of our literature.
 Many of his poems have been set to music and today are an unavoidable treasure of Croatian culture.